by chelsea schuyler

 700 microscopically thin pages of genius that will teach you neurobiology basics through really cool case studies and relatable examples.
 I heart you Robert Sapolsky.

-Photos in the public domain except:
+Photos created by me or in the public domain except:

 seagulls drinking – photo by John Haslam, CC by 2.0